-If a parent or other benefactor creates a standard "support" trust for the benefit of a disabled person, often the Trustee merely determines the needs of the disabled person and makes distribution from the trust, either pursuant to compulsory provisions or, if discretion is permitted, in accordance with the Trustee's discretion after determining the level and degree of the beneficiary's on-going needs.
+If a parent or other benefactor creates a standard "support" trust for the benefit of a disabled person, often the Trustee merely determines the needs of the disabled person and makes distribution from the trust, either pursuant to compulsory provisions or, if discretion is permitted, in accordance with the Trustee's discretion after determining the beneficiary's on-going needs.
 If the trust required compulsory distribution of income and/or principal on a periodic basis, then distributions from the trust will most likely be considered as part of the income or assets of the beneficiary when received, which may well affect the right to public benefits when the beneficiary's financial status is reviewed by the State.
 Thus, the mere existence of the trust will trigger suspicion on the part of the State resulting in a request to review the trust document and an inquiry as to the nature of any distributions made by the Trustee [see Trust Company of Oklahoma vs. State, ex rel.
-Department of Human Services, 825 P.2d 1295 (1991)].
-The State will typically view distributions as income of the beneficiary and the trust assets may be deemed "resources" available to him/her and it may result in a cessation of future benefits otherwise payable by the State.
+Department of Human Services, 1991 OK 133, 825 P.2d 1295 (1991)].
+See also McAlary v.
+State ex rel.
+Oklahoma Dept. of Human Services, 2010 OK CIV APP 39, 233 P.3d 399, discussing the analysis required to determine if a trust is a countable resource.
+The State will typically view distributions as income to the beneficiary depending upon what the distributions were for.
+Food, shelter related expenses, or distributions of cash and other trust assets may be deemed "resources" available to him/her and it may result in a cessation of future benefits otherwise payable by the State especially if the beneficiary has the right to request or compel distributions.
+See Trust Co. of Oklahoma v.
+State ex rel.
+Dept. of Human Services, 1995 OK 12, 890 P.2d 1342, ¶0.
 If the individual were living in a group home or other facility paid for substantially through Medicaid, the beneficiary may suddenly find himself or herself without support by the State and, thus, thereafter thrown upon the trust for full support until the trust is consumed (assuming the trustee was willing and authorized to make such distributions).
 This most likely would defeat the grantor's or testator's intentions, since most grantors or testators would not intend to supplant public benefits with the trust they created.

-Prior to the passage of OBRA by Congress in August of 1993, a "third party" trust created by another person (e.g., parent or grandparent, etc.) for the benefit of a disabled person was required to be a special needs trust by its terms in order to avoid the trust assets being deemed available for support of the beneficiary.
+Prior to the passage of the Omnibus Budget Reconciliation Act ("OBRA") by Congress in August of 1993, a "third party" trust created by another person (e.g., parent or grandparent, etc.) for the benefit of a disabled person was required to be a special needs trust by its terms in order to avoid the trust assets being deemed available for support of the beneficiary.
 After the passage of OBRA, third party trusts created thereafter will not be treated as automatically available as a resource to the disabled person.
-However, the Trustee should still avoid making disqualifying distributions that are for food, clothing, or shelter.
+However, the Trustee should still avoid making disqualifying distributions such as cash or cash equivalents such as a debit card or distributions that are for food or shelter related expenses.
 In addition, compulsory distribution provisions, even post-OBRA, could be fatal to the continued receipt by the beneficiary of certain public benefits, such as Medicaid and SSI.
+Compulsory distributions especially at age milestones should be avoided.